|Volunteer for the Hungry|

-There are no shortage of volunteer opportunities at Feeding America Southwest Virginia.
+There is no shortage of volunteer opportunity at Feeding America Southwest Virginia.

-Throughout the last fiscal year, more than 4,000 volunteers donated over 26,000 hours of time to help the hungry in Southwest Virginia and you can join that dedicated group with the click of a button!
+Throughout the last fiscal year, volunteers donated over 37,000 hours of time to help the hungry in Southwest Virginia and you can join that dedicated group with the click of a button!

 Volunteer opportunities include everything from sorting and rescuing food for the hungry, to serving on the Food Bank's Speakers Bureau to help us spread the word about hunger relief in this region.